Porsil/thornley-yoga/README.md

 -   **404 Page**

     -   A 404 error page was created to notify the user if they attempted to navigate to a page or file that does not exist.
-    -   This page offers a button to return to the home page and keeps the header, hero image and footer from the home page for consitancy and allows for easy navigation to all sections of the website.
+    -   This page offers a button to return to the home page and keeps the header, hero image and footer from the home page for consistency and allows for easy navigation to all sections of the website.

 ![404 page](assets/read-me-docs/404-page.png)

--   **Feastures Left to Implement**
+-   **Features Left to Implement**

     -   A costings section to allow the user to see the prices of joining the studio.
 This was not part of the initial design but would be beneficial to site users.
 To allow the site to not contain too much contact on the one page, the timetable and costings could be moved to a separate page on the site.
     -   An embedded map to show the location of the studio in the contact us section.
 This was in the initial design but was not implemented in the project due to the aesthetics of the page with an embedded map.
 To add a map to the website, the contact-us section could be moved to a separate page on the site.